sybilhoangRG/support.balsamiq.com/content/desktop/symbols.md

 ---
 Yes!
 Using [the Symbols feature](https://docs.balsamiq.com/desktop/symbols/).

-You may also be interested in [Mockups To Go](/resources/mockupstogo/), a user-contributed collection of ready-to-use UI components and design patterns built using Balsamiq Mockups.
+You may also be interested in [Wireframes To Go](/resources/wireframestogo/), a user-contributed collection of ready-to-use UI components and design patterns built using Balsamiq Mockups.